Plots, Reports and Other Useful Tools

 All Synthesis applications make it easy to create a complete array of plots and charts to present your analysis graphically.
 The Plot Setup allows you to completely customize the "look and feel" of plot graphics while the RS Draw metafile graphics editor provides the option to insert text, draw objects or mark particular points on plot graphics.
 You can save your plots in a variety of graphic file formats for use in other documents.

 Overlay Plots (formerly called "MultiPlots") allow you to plot the results from multiple data sets together in the same plot.
 This can be an effective visual tool for comparing different data sets or analysis methods.

 The Side-by-Side Plots utility allows you to view (and print) multiple plots for a given data set side-by-side.
 For example, you may want to show the cumulative number of failures, MTBF vs. time and failure intensity vs. time plots for a given analysis together in the same window.
 Alternatively, you may wish to compare the MTBF vs. time plots for a given data set when analyzed with different RGA models.

-Workbooks and Reports for Custom Analysis
+Synthesis Workbooks for Custom Analysis

 Monte Carlo Simulation

 You can use the RGA Monte Carlo Data Generation feature to create data sets that can be analyzed directly in one of RGA's standard folios.
 You can also use the SimuMatic® utility to automatically analyze and plot results from a large number of data sets that have been created via simulation.
 These integrated simulation tools can be used to perform a wide variety of reliability tasks, such as:

 - Experimenting with the influences of sample sizes and data types on analysis methods.

 - Evaluating the impact of allocated test time.